-The shape of a newborn’s head is often a topic of discussion when a new member of the family arrives.
-Sometimes the head is a little pointed; sometimes it’s a little flat in a spot or two.
-This is usually nothing more than the normal effects of being born, according to Christopher Derderian, M.D., pediatric plastic surgeon at Children’s Health℠ and Assistant Professor at UT Southwestern.
+Newborn head shape is a common thing for new parents to wonder about.
+Sometimes a baby's head is a little pointed; sometimes it's a little flat in a spot or two.
+This is usually nothing more than the normal effects of being born, according to Christopher Derderian, M.D., pediatric plastic surgeon at Children's Health℠ and Assistant Professor at UT Southwestern.

-It’s no wonder, considering babies’ skulls are made up of soft plates of bone that are held together by flexible fibers (sutures).
-This is a good thing as it allows babies to pass through the birth canal easier and allows for their brains to grow until adulthood.
-“At birth, a baby’s head may not appear even or perfectly round.
-That is often times related to the position of the baby’s head in the womb before being born,” says Dr. Derderian.
+Babies' skulls are made up of soft plates of bone that are held together by flexible fibers (sutures).
+This allows babies to pass through the birth canal easier and allows for their brains to grow until adulthood.
+"At birth, a baby's head may not appear even or perfectly round.
+That is often related to the position of the baby's head in the womb before being born," says Dr. Derderian.
 Newborns have poor control of their head that makes them more likely to come to rest on an already flat area on the back of the head.

 Rarely, a misshapen head will be a sign of a more serious problem.
 According to Dr. Derderian, this occurs when the seams between the skull bones – called sutures – close too early.
 The sutures are sites of bone growth, similar to the growth plates in the long bones of the arms and legs.
 When the sutures close before they are supposed to, called craniosynostosis, an abnormal head shape results that does not improve with time.
 Increased pressure can occasionally develop inside the skull if the brain does not have enough room to grow, which can be dangerous and cause learning delays.
 Closed skull sutures can very rarely be a sign of more serious health problems, like craniosynostosis.